“Using Wet Weiss Method for Espresso Preparation: A Guide for Baristas”

 Sand particles in an hourglass can spontaneously form an arch structure, causing the flow of sand through the hourglass to jam.

-In a number of circumstances, adding water assists overcome jamming.
+In a lot of situations, adding water helps overcome jamming.
 A small amount of water can create ‘capillary bridges’ and cause particles to stick together — as anyone who has tried to pour damp salt out of a shaker knows.
-On the other hand, if you add a larger amount of water — when mixing cement, for example — it serves as a plasticiser.
+On the other hand, if you add a larger amount of water — when mixing cement, for example — it acts as a plasticiser.
 A plasticiser stops particles from sticking together, and allows them to move more freely.

 In coffee, moisture also has an additional effect: it makes coffee’s cell walls more flexible (Mateus et al 2007), allowing the particles to deform more easily.
 This would make it easier for the tamping force to break up a jam in the ground coffee.